What Constitutes Research?

 Who is responsible for implementing the HRPP?

-The Associate Vice Provost for Research & Compliance is responsible for 1) implementation of the policies that govern research; 2) review and evaluation of reports and results of compliance assessment and quality improvement activities; 3) implementation of needed improvements and follow-up on actions as appropriate; and 4) monitoring changes in federal and state regulations and policies that relate to human research protections.
+The Director of Research & Compliance is responsible for 1) implementation of the policies that govern research; 2) review and evaluation of reports and results of compliance assessment and quality improvement activities; 3) implementation of needed improvements and follow-up on actions as appropriate; and 4) monitoring changes in federal and state regulations and policies that relate to human research protections.

 What is a conflict of interest?

 A conflict of interest exists when commitments or obligations to Creighton University are likely to be compromised by a person's other interests or commitments, especially financial.
 This includes:

 - an existing or potential financial interest that may affect or appear to affect the individual's independent judgment while performing his or her duties for Creighton University;

 - an existing or potential non-financial interest that may affect or appear to affect the individual's independent judgment while performing his or her duties for Creighton University;